noriakis/software/docs/stana/03-function.md

 ## Parsing `eggNOG-mapper v2` results

 Use `checkEGGNOG` function to read the output of eggNOG-mapper v2.
+You should perform the annotation to genes using [the server](http://eggnog-mapper.embl.de/) or the software.
 Specify IDs you want to obtain to `ret`, such as "KEGG_ko" and "KEGG_Pathway".
+The annotation can be used with the other functions.

 ```r